soheilpro/mon/README.md

 ## Config File

 To use mon you need to provide it with a config file that specifies which metrics you want to monitor.
-There is a sample config file in the samples folder that you can use as a template.
+There is a default config file in the config directory that you can use as a template.

 The format of the config file is as follows: